Organique0/ForgeBay/README.md

 Requirements:
 - MacOs, Linux or WSL2.
-- Docker installed and docker service active (Linux: sudo systemctl start docker)
+- Docker installed and docker service active (Linux command to start the service: sudo systemctl start docker.
+Windows: Just use Docker Desktop)
 - Installed and properly configured PHP and Composer

 For local testing it is very recommended to use Laravel Sail.
 That is why it exists.